The Angular Power Spectrum of Heavy Ion Collisions: Flow Extraction

-Increased sparsity of particles leads to higher $C_l$ values due to larger fluctuations and it is crucial to take this into account when studying the magnitude of the coefficients $C_l$.
+Increased sparsity of particles leads to higher $C_l$ values due to larger fluctuations and it is crucial to take this into account when studying their magnitude.
 We propose to correct for the trivial increase due to limited multiplicity by subtracting the spectrum of isotropic distributions with multiplicities corresponding to the chosen centralities: $\langle C^{m\neq0}_n\rangle \to \langle C^{m\neq0}_n\rangle - \langle C^{m\neq0[iso]}_n\rangle$ in Eq.~(\ref{eq:v23}).
 To compare, we have generated $10^6$ isotropic Mollweide maps limited to $|\eta| < 0.9$ with corresponding multiplicities.
 As in all previous cases, the angular power spectrum has been extracted from each map and averaged over all events.

 The extraction of leading flow coefficients $v_1$, $v_2$ and $v_3$ from the power spectrum then proceeds as follows: For each centrality we compute $\langle C^{m\neq0}_n\rangle - \langle C^{m\neq0[iso]}_n\rangle$ and substitute it into Eq.~(\ref{eq:v23}).
 We have successfully tested the high accuracy of this method with Monte Carlo data that took specific $v_i$'s as input.
-Using this method we have calculated $v_n$ for the ALICE open data~\cite{open_data} and compared with the \textit{Q-cumulants} method of flow analysis for 2-particle correlations~\cite{qcumulants} applied to the same data set.
+Using this method we have calculated $v_n$ for the ALICE open data~\cite{open_data} and compared with the \textit{Q-cumulants} method of flow analysis for two-particle correlations~\cite{qcumulants} applied to the same data set.
 In Fig.~\ref{fig:comp_data_vns} these coefficients are labelled $v_n\{C_l\}$ and $v_n\{2, QC\}$, respectively.
-For directed and elliptic flows ($v_1$ and $v_2$), numbers agree better than for triangular flow coefficients $v_3$, which show small systematic deviations, especially for peripheral centralities.
-We stress that when both methods are applied to Monte Carlo simulations they agree uniformly, suggesting that the small discrepancies may reflect systematic effects in actual data due to non-factorizable contributions (in $\theta$ and $\phi$).
+For directed and elliptic flows ($v_1$ and $v_2$), numbers agree better than for triangular flow coefficients $v_3$, which show small deviations, especially for peripheral centralities.
+We stress that when both methods are applied to Monte Carlo simulations, i.e., purely flow scenarios, they agree uniformly.

+The angular power spectrum is simply the two-point correlation function in Fourier space.
+In that case, computing $C_l$ for events maps like in Fig.~\ref{fig:map_singleevt} (bottom) is akin to correlating pixel windows.
+The Q-cumulants method employed in this study takes the two-particle correlation function in the azimuthal direction only.
+Therefore, the first main difference between the two approaches is \textit{what} they correlate: for the former, it is $(\theta_i,\phi_i)$ windows, while for the latter it is $\phi_i$.
+The Monte Carlo simulations considered $f(\theta, \phi)$ as both factorizable and having the same azimuthal distribution for all $\theta$, so it is not surprising that $v_n\{C_l\}$ and $v_n\{2, QC\}$ would agree.
+In light of this fact, a second set of MC events was generated with $v_n$ coefficients varying slightly with $\theta$ and the result persisted.